 To inquire, email [email protected] with the following information.

 Current resume and a cover letter identifying:

-Student internships are based upon the student’s goals, curriculum requirements and staff availability.
 Upon receipt, your information will be forwarded to all Health Department supervisors for consideration.
 Supervisors will explore potential projects that relate to the learning objectives and public health areas of interest submitted by each student.
-If a suitable match is identified, you will be contacted by the Program Area Manager.
+If a suitable match is identified, you will be contacted.
 The Health Department does not offer a monetary allowance for these appointments.

 Available for candidates who are currently pursuing a degree in Library Science.
 Internships provide the opportunity to gain practical work experience in the library field while earning academic credit.
 Interns will have the option to work at the Chester County Library, the Henrietta Hankin Branch, or to split their time between the two libraries.
 Interns will report to the Volunteer Coordinator, who will work with department managers to develop work schedules and ensure that academic requirements of the program are being met.

 For a well-rounded experience which will allow interns to sample all aspects of librarianship, we recommend that interns plan on dividing their time among the following departments:

 The number of hours spent in each area would be dependent upon the interests and focus of the intern’s academic program.

 For more information: email Susan Walraed or call 610-280-3235